Neosperience/backpack/README.md

 We provide a sample Dockerfile in the examples folder that shows you how to install correctly these libraries in your Docker container.
 In most cases, it should be enough to copy the relevant sections from the sample to your application's Dockerfile.
 The first time you compile the docker container, it might take up to one hour to correctly compile all libraries.

-### Using KVSTelescope
+### Using KVSSkyLine

-Compared to the `Telescope` base class, `KVSTelescope` adds an additional element to the pipeline: the Amazon Kinesis Video Streams (KVS) Producer library, wrapped in a GStreamer sink element.
+Compared to the `SkyLine` base class, `KVSSkyLine` adds an additional element to the pipeline: the Amazon Kinesis Video Streams (KVS) Producer library, wrapped in a GStreamer sink element.
 KVS Producer needs AWS credentials to function correctly: it does not use automatically the credentials associated with the Panorama Application Role.
 You have different options to provide credentials using `KVSCredentialsHandler` subclasses, provided in the `kvs` module.
 For testing purposes, you can create an IAM user in your AWS account that has the privileges only to the following operations to write media to KVS:

  - `kinesisvideo:DescribeStream`
  - `kinesisvideo:GetStreamingEndpoint`